Josep-Lluís Carod-Rovira: Political background

-He was actively involved in the fight against the authoritarian government of Franco and was jailed in 1973 when the 113 members of the Permanent Board of Catalonia's Assembly were arrested and the board was dissolved.
+He was actively involved in the fight against the authoritarian government of Franco and was jailed in 1973 when the 113 members of the Permanent Board of Assembly of Catalonia were arrested and the board was dissolved.
 Before entering, in 1987, ERC, he was an active member of the Socialist National Liberation Party (PSAN) between 1970 and 1977 and of the Left Nationalists (NE) between 1980 and 1986.
-Carod-Rovira also wrote the Resolution about the right to self-determination of the Catalan Nation in 1989.
+Carod-Rovira also wrote the Resolution about the right to self-determination of the Catalan nation in 1989.

-Carod-Rovira was first elected General Secretary of ERC in November 1996, in the 21st National Congress of the party at Vilafranca del Penedès.
+Carod-Rovira was first elected general secretary of ERC in November 1996, in the 21st National Congress of the party at Vilafranca del Penedès.
 He was reelected in Girona (22nd National Congress) by July 1998 and in Tarragona (23rd National Congress) by March 2001.

 Carod-Rovira is president of ERC since its 24th National Congress, held in Lleida on 3 and 4 July 2004.

 After the Catalan elections in 2003, he achieved the position of First Minister of the Catalan government between December 2003 and January 2004 in the coalition government led by socialist Pasqual Maragall, when he was forced to resign over his secret meeting with ETA.
-He subsequently became a candidate for the Spanish Congress of Deputies in the elections of March 2004 and his party got 8 seats and almost quadrupled its popular support.
+He subsequently became a candidate for the Spanish Congress of Deputies in the elections of March 2004 and his party got eight seats and almost quadrupled its popular support.
 This represented a major boost for ERC, which had had at most one seat since the establishment of the Spanish modern democracy in 1979.
-After the elections, Carod-Rovira asked for its substitution as a Deputy and remained in the Catalan Parliament.
+After the elections, Carod-Rovira asked for its substitution as a deputy and remained in the Catalan Parliament.

 Institutional background

 Josep-Lluís Carod-Rovira has been deputy at the Parliament of Catalonia since 1988 and also was First Minister of the Generalitat de Catalunya between December 2003 and January 2004.
-He was the Vice President of the Catalan Government in the eighth constituency.
+He was the vice president of the Catalan Government in the eighth constituency.